Exact values and improved bounds on $k$-neighborly families of boxes: Introduction

 \begin{theorem} Let $1\leqslant k\leqslant d-1$ be integers.
 If $d-k$ is even, then

 If $d-k$ is odd, then

 \end{theorem}

-It is not hard to show that Theorem~\ref{thm:main} always improves Theorem~\ref{thm:previous}; see Remark~\ref{improvement}.
-Moreover, when $k,d$ are sufficiently large and $k\ge0.123d$, our upper bounds are asymptotically smaller than the upper bounds in Theorem~\ref{thm:Huang2012}; see the detailed computation in Remark~\ref{cleaner}.
+It is not hard to show that Theorem~\ref{thm:main} always improves Theorem~\ref{thm:previous}.
+Moreover, when $k,d$ are sufficiently large and $k\ge0.123d$, our upper bounds are asymptotically smaller than the upper bounds in Theorem~\ref{thm:Huang2012}.
+We refer to the detailed computations for such a comparison in Section~\ref{sec:comparison}.

 When $k$ is fixed, and $d$ is sufficiently large, the following theorem further improves the upper bound on $n(k,d)$; see Remark~\ref{d_sufficiently_large}. \begin{theorem} Let $1\leqslant k\leqslant d-1$ be integers.
 If $d-k$ is even, then